 The Group has established a connection with STEMEC, an independent group which has been formed to take forward work arising from the Science and Engineering Education Advisory Group (SEEAG) report.
 More details about this are available from here

-In May 2013, the Group responded to the GTCS consultation on entry requirements to programmes of initial teacher education in Scotland.
+In May 2013, the Group responded to the GTCS consultation on entry requirements to programmes of initial teacher education for primary teaching in Scotland.
 The response is available here.

 In January 2014, the Group responded to Education Scotland's Curriculum Impact Update Report of 2013 on learning in the Sciences 3-18.
 The response is available here.

 In collaboration with the STEMEC, the Learned Societies' Group has prioritised activity to embed interdisciplinary learning (IDL) more deeply within Scottish education.
-This includes bringing together senior representatives of organisations from across Scottish education to develop an action plan for IDL.
-As part of this process, a common statement on IDL has been published.
+This includes bringing together senior representatives of organisations from across Scottish education to establish a national programme to support the development of IDL.
+As part of this process, the group has adopted a paper which sets out the principles for IDL.
+It is available from here.

 For further information about the work of the Learned Societies' Group on Scottish Science Education, contact William Hardie.